Australia's 5 best country surf towns

 The little community at the tip of Queensland's North Stradbroke Island sure is a blessed one.
 Sure, sharks, but otherwise once you're off the ferry (a crowd killer no less) there's a main beach swell magnet and a couple of elusive gems just waiting to turn on.
 Throw in fishing, spectacular scenery, bath warm water and a fantastic pub, and the place is hard to top.

-This Northern New South Wales' gem sucks in swell from every direction and has enough beaches and breakwalls and reefs and ledges that you can find an option in any wind or swell.
-It's also a fun little town with a couple of great bakeries, a backpackers that's always full, and one of the best ocean side hotels in the country.
-Full marks.
+This Northern New South Wales gem sucks in swell from every direction and has enough beaches and break walls, reefs, and ledges that you can find an option in any wind or swell.
+It's also a fun little town with a couple of great bakeries and one of the best ocean-side hotels in the country.

 New South Wales' South Coast houses one of the greatest stretches of waves in the country.
 With heaving slabs to express pointbreaks and everything in between it's not hard to see how the Wrights and Fitzgibbons' of the world come from the region.
 A couple of hours from Sydney, Ulladulla sits in the midst of it all, with a couple of good local footy sides, the best pie shop in the nation, and more surf than you know what to do with.